 In the simple case of tree pattern views, the tree pattern defining the view is indexed in the DHT by the labels of all its nodes.
 Assume peer p publishes some new content.
 Then, p will perform lookups on all the element names and words appearing in this content, to find (possibly a superset of) views to which the new content may contribute. p then evaluates these views against its content.
 The evaluation leads to a set of tuples, which p sends to the peer which published v.
 Thus, the extent (tuples) of a view accumulates, and is stored, at the view publishing peer.
-Periodic view lookup is performed to capture the case when documents and annotations are published after a view to which they may contribute.
+Given that documents and annotations may also be published after a view to which they may contribute, periodic view lookup is performed to see if some new views have been declared since the last lookup, and possibly contribute to them.